EESSI/docs/docs/test-suite/usage.md

 ```

 !!! note
-    When using `reframe --list`, checks are only generated based on modules that are available in the system where the
+    When using `reframe --list-detailed`, checks are only generated based on modules that are available in the system where the
     `reframe` command is invoked.

     The systems, partitions, and environments specified in your ReFrame configuration file are *not* taken into account